ENGIN TULAY

 CAR AS AN INTERFACE

-The course aims to provide an intellectual and practical experience of the theoretical and abstract evolution of cars and studies in this extended content within a multi-disciplinary approach among a collective conscious.
-In addition to these studies, sketching and scaled model practices that embrace annotations from intellectual processes in collage diagram characteristics will be evaluated per the research.
-These derivative studies, as an anthology and sampling, will also focus on a thoughtful assessment of various dimensions of space via architecture, human-body interface, urban space, man-machine interactions, and affiliation contexture from a mobility perspective.
+The course aims to provide both an intellectual and practical experience of the theoretical and abstract evolution of cars, exploring this subject within a multidisciplinary approach and a collective consciousness.
+In addition to these studies, sketching and scaled model practices, which incorporate annotations from intellectual processes and collage diagram characteristics, will be evaluated as part of the research.
+These derivative studies, presented as an anthology and sampling, will also focus on a thoughtful assessment of various dimensions of space, including architecture, human-body interface, urban space, man-machine interactions, and the affiliation context from a mobility perspective.

-While selecting the theme, both have been aimed at: the goal of cultivating the most basic practices and fundamentals of car design, conveying the diversity of research, and presenting comprehensive global studies in this regard.
-Even though cars are designed in line with natural, cultural, and traditional parameters, they are considered globally; in this sense, the workshop provides the prospect with various norms in car and transportation design.
-At this point, the risk of disappearance of distinctive characteristics faced by compelling circumstances and restraints of manufacturing due to apparent global culture in accordance with the new economic order will be stressed as another subject.
-During the studies, regarding this outlook, it will also be important to emphasize the significance of distinctive traditional and national design entries.
-Therefore, during the course, the concept of cultural codes will be cognitively examined within various scopes associated with cars in this retrospective.
+In selecting the theme, the course has two main objectives: to cultivate the foundational practices and principles of car design, and to convey the diversity of research while presenting comprehensive global studies in this regard.
+Although cars are designed according to natural, cultural, and traditional parameters, they are considered on a global scale.
+In this sense, the workshop offers various norms related to car and transportation design.
+At this point, the potential loss of distinctive characteristics, due to the constraints of manufacturing and the influence of a dominant global culture aligned with the new economic order, will also be addressed.
+During the studies, it will be important to emphasize the significance of traditional and national design elements.
+Therefore, the course will cognitively examine the concept of cultural codes within various contexts associated with cars, in a retrospective manner.

-Cars, as an object and interface, with their ability to almost wrap the human body like apparel and significance throughout history, are positioned as a part of a social paradigm to develop a practical conscious memory.
-While cultural codes are creating social categorization, they also include an assessment of specific qualifications in each category; cars with their distinctive symbolic and aesthetic values are the expression of this abstract prospect and physical appearance.
-In this sense, through the course, cars will be examined as significant objectives forming a social conscious and memory in accordance with their design aspects as one of the actors of modern life.
-Thus, cars will also be considered a social program that steers many cross-cultural postures.
+Cars, as objects and interfaces, have the unique ability to almost envelop the human body like apparel and hold significant value throughout history.
+They are positioned as part of a social paradigm that helps develop practical, conscious memory.
+While cultural codes create social categorization, they also include an assessment of specific qualities within each category.
+Cars, with their distinctive symbolic and aesthetic values, embody this abstract concept as well as their physical appearance.
+In this sense, through the course, cars will be examined as significant objects that shape social consciousness and memory in relation to their design aspects, acting as key players in modern life.
+Thus, cars will also be considered a social program that influences many cross-cultural attitudes.

-The course intends to study the association between cars, architecture, and city platforms in various dimensions; therefore, the intersections between man and machine with their spatial dimensions will be one of the key criteria of the process.
-The city, resembling a living organism with its several definitions, will play a significant role in analyzing the paths of cars through their existence in human life while exploring mobility concepts with physical and psychological aspects.
-In addition to this, it will be examined how new technologies could evolve new platforms and structures for developing car industry construction.
-These will allow us to think over prospective city scenarios and project the phenomenon that will grow within this framework.
+The course aims to study the relationship between cars, architecture, and city platforms from various perspectives.
+Therefore, the intersections between man and machine, along with their spatial dimensions, will be key criteria in the process.
+The city, resembling a living organism with its multiple definitions, will play a significant role in analyzing the paths of cars through their existence in human life, while exploring mobility concepts with both physical and psychological aspects.
+In addition, the course will examine how new technologies could evolve new platforms and structures for the development of the car industry.
+These considerations will allow us to envision prospective city scenarios and project the phenomenon that will grow within this framework.

-The course will review the dynamics of the relation between car and road; furthermore, the context of roads within the integral continuation of housescorridors will lead us to re-examine the important role of cars concerning architecture.
-Examining that architecture, as a projection of human life, plays an important role with cars in modern life setups that builds another content of a substantial association generated by a common denominator: humans.
-The question of where architecture actually stands within the city leads us to cars as well as one of the most fundamental aspects of architecture in such complex spatial manners.
-The course will broaden the theoretical context of architecture in accordance with the mobility norms that man builds within cities and urban areas; therefore, it aims to propose a new perspective on the definitions of the modern architecture paradigm.
-In this course, the mutual transformation between city and human, the way that city forms life, the sensation of speed as a result of this, and the freedom via cars will form the subtitles of the workshop.
+The course will review the dynamics of the relationship between car and road.
+Furthermore, the context of roads within the integral continuation of house corridors will lead us to re-examine the important role of cars in relation to architecture.
+Architecture, as a projection of human life, plays a crucial role alongside cars in modern life, contributing to another layer of substantial association, with the common denominator being humans.
+The question of where architecture actually stands within the city will also lead us to cars as one of the most fundamental aspects of architecture, particularly in such complex spatial contexts.
+The course will expand the theoretical framework of architecture in relation to the mobility norms that humans build within cities and urban areas.
+Therefore, it aims to propose a new perspective on the definitions of the modern architectural paradigm.
+In this course, the mutual transformation between city and human, the way that the city shapes life, the sensation of speed as a result of this, and the freedom offered by cars will form the core themes of the workshop.

-In recent years, the development of cars has been the subject of aesthetic and art professionals' systematic analyses.
-Our era has been covered by forms, shapes, and images; in this sense, we are aware of the need to find a meaning in every object to define the differences, outlines, and drafts in this vast panorama.
-The modern era drives us to make sense of everything existing while decoding every object around us among all those extremes and super/ultra abundances; thus, this need that drives us congests the panorama of connotations.
-In this context, over cars, the most dramatic symbolic and aesthetic characters can be observed.
-Symbolic characters here represent the capacity of an object to create value within connotations in a specific culture, and aesthetic characters represent the perceivable quality that arises from its main activity and sensitivity.
-Therefore, throughout the course, identifying the symbolic and aesthetic characters of car design will highlight the background structure; in this context, the attempt will be to develop an artistic insight on applied projects to be held within both in two manners.
+In recent years, the development of cars has been the subject of systematic analyses by aesthetic and art professionals.
+Our era is defined by forms, shapes, and images; in this sense, we are aware of the need to find meaning in every object to define the differences, outlines, and drafts in this vast panorama.
+The modern era drives us to make sense of everything that exists while decoding every object around us within a landscape of extremes and super/ultra abundances.
+Thus, this need to make sense of everything can congest the panorama of connotations.
+In this context, cars exhibit some of the most dramatic symbolic and aesthetic characters.
+Symbolic characters represent the ability of an object to create value within specific cultural connotations, while aesthetic characters reflect the perceivable quality that arises from its main activity and sensitivity.
+Therefore, throughout the course, identifying the symbolic and aesthetic characters of car design will highlight the underlying structure.
+In this context, the aim will be to develop an artistic insight for applied projects, addressing both perspectives.

-The connection between man and machine forms spatial dimensions, and this evolution obtains numerous different levels of perception and uncommon vital structures consequently formed by cars through movement, speed, and autarchy; therefore, the diversity of human perception leads to assigning various meanings to cars.
-While cars are becoming a part of spatial integrity through their abstract and physical dimensions, they are also being integrated into the psychological dimensions of space and time that are generated by man through several sensations concerning existence.
-Thus, this course will analyze how architecture and cars create mutual dimensions formed through spatial integrity as simple symbols, imagery, and sense.
+The connection between man and machine forms spatial dimensions, and this evolution generates numerous levels of perception and unique vital structures, which are consequently shaped by cars through movement, speed, and autonomy.
+Therefore, the diversity of human perception leads to the assignment of various meanings to cars.
+While cars become part of spatial integrity through their abstract and physical dimensions, they are also integrated into the psychological dimensions of space and time, which are generated by humans through various sensations related to existence.
+Thus, this course will analyze how architecture and cars create mutual dimensions, formed through spatial integrity, as simple symbols, imagery, and sensations.

-The course prospectively aims to emphasize the urge for a sustainable mobility paradigm, which is one of the most significant issues of our era.
-Examining this through possible proposals and the various solutions to these will give the chance to assess micro and macro mobility paradigms and examine the future city phonemenon through the increasing significance of cars in this framework.
-Topics such as the analysis of future mobility norms, current evidence of the future needs of people will be more sophisticated with modern technologies, and the increasing interaction of cars with urban infrastructure and systems will be observed during the course.
+The course aims to emphasize the urgency of a sustainable mobility paradigm, which is one of the most significant issues of our era.
+Examining this through possible proposals and various solutions will provide an opportunity to assess both micro and macro mobility paradigms, as well as explore the future city phenomenon in light of the increasing significance of cars within this framework.
+Topics such as the analysis of future mobility norms, the current evidence of future needs, and the sophisticated integration of modern technologies, alongside the growing interaction of cars with urban infrastructure and systems, will be explored during the course.

 OBJECTIVES